12/21/04 Newsletter (below it are two previous newsletters on this issue):

 anti-Semite.
 Aren’t we, as Jews, supposed to be more compassionate and

 evolved?
-Aren’t we supposed to exemplify gentleness and humaneness toward our fellow
+Aren’t we supposed to exemplify gentleness and humaneness toward our

 creatures - human and non-human?